125th CBC Results

 D’Arcy-BirkenDec 17

 Deep BayDec 19 The Deep Bay CBC was held on 19 December 2024 in cool, windy weather with rain and fog.
 There were 66 birders in 33 parties of 1-5 birders, and 14 feeder counters.
 We had a good count with 100 species and 15,820 individuals recorded on count day, and 1 additional species recorded during count week.
 Unusual species on count day were Whimbrel, Rock Sandpiper, and White-throated Sparrow.
-Art Martell, Compiler
+Art Martell, compiler

 EdgewoodDec 27